pgarciaccnm/ncfortimize/README.md

 The purpose of this project is to prove my skills and experience as an SF developer.

-## Part 1: Understanding the Business Model
+## Understanding the Business Model

 <strong>National Commercial business</strong>
 NC manages and leasing properties.